basecamp/policies/privacy/index.md

 When you email 37signals with a question or to ask for help, we keep that correspondence, including your email address, so that we have a history of past correspondence to reference if you reach out in the future.

-We also store information you may volunteer, for example written responses to surveys.
+We also store information you may volunteer, for example, written responses to surveys.
 If you agree to a customer interview, we may ask for your permission to record the conversation for future reference or use.
 We will only do so with your express consent.

 ### How we approach mobile app permissions